Contents

 Addington

-There are more Addington games in the records until the end of the 1752 season but then there is just occasional mentions of Faulkner and Durling who played into the 1760s.
-The Addington cricket ground is still in use and is held to be one of the oldest in England.
+There are more Addington games in the records until the end of the 1752 season, but then there are just occasional mentions of Faulkner and Durling, who played into the 1760s.
+The Addington cricket ground, which was not used for its great matches as these were in London, is still in use and is held to be one of the oldest in England.

 Bromley